 Once you reach the ridge, you're rewarded with amazing 360-degree views into both North Carolina and Tennessee.
-Features such as Blackstack Cliffs, Whiterock Cliff, and Baxter Cliff (as well as the exposed areas along Firescald Ridge) provide excellent viewpoints.
+Features such as Blackstack Cliffs (with views into Tennessee), Whiterock Cliff (with views into North Carolina), and Baxter Cliff, as well as the exposed areas along Firescald Ridge and Jones Meadow (facing both states) provide excellent viewpoints.

-But a good road climbing to the ridge at Camp Creek Bald, where there are even lookout towers, provides a jumping-off point for easier exploration of the high-elevation areas and views as well.
+But a good road climbing to the ridge at Jones Meadow and Camp Creek Bald, where there are even lookout towers, provides a jumping-off point for easier exploration of the high-elevation areas and views as well.